mrkkrp/modalka/README.md

 mode is somewhat optional for most people.
 I would value compatibility with the rest of Emacs ecosystem more.

-Of course it is far more complex than Modalka and you are not supposed to change layout (it's carefully designed for you).
-I also should note that this is for *Colemak* typists.
+Of course it is far more complex than Modalka and comes with a carefully chosen set of keybindings, for ergonomics purposes.
+Bindings come in *Colemak* and *Qwerty* versions (no *Dvorak* nor *Workman*).

 #### Fingers